nodirt/git-tf/README.md

 *   Synchronizes Git commits with TFS changesets and vice versa.
 *   One-to-one changeset-commit correspondence.
 *   Works transparently.
-Other TFS users may not even know, that you use Git.
+Other TFS users may not even know that you use Git.
 *   TFS Workitem support: `git tf wi`.
-*   Displays TFS-styled history with changeset numbers instead of commit hashes: `git tf log`
+*   Displays TFS-styled history with changeset numbers instead of commit hashes: `git tf log`.

 ### Usage workflow